pocketzworld/creator-docs/pages/learn/studio/guides/scripting/network-values.md

-# **Server Values**
+# **Network Values**

 ## **Introduction**
-Server Values are server variables that send an event to the client when their value changes, enabling you to sync data between the client, server, and players.
+Network values are variables that send an event to the client when their value changes, enabling you to sync data between the client, server, and players.
+Network values need to be in either a `Client/Server` or `Module` script.

 ### **Value Types**